 Q. Please tell us about your company and the vision with which you started the company?

 PCB Power is almost a 25-year-old company, manufacturing Printed Circuit Board in Gandhinagar, Gujarat.
 Our vision is to become the de facto standard partner for customers in the area of electronics manufacturing, and electronics innovation, where we can provide value to our customers.
-We have been manufacturing printed circuit boards, double-sided multi-layer, special technology, high-frequency boards, including RF and other materials for many years.
+We have been manufacturing printed circuit boards, double-sided multi-layer, special technology, high-frequency boards, including Rogers and other materials for many years.

 When we started the company, the Indian electronic industry was completely different than what it is now and was more driven by government requirements.
 CDot wireless was the primary consumer of PCBs all over India and was funded by the Government of India from the Department of Telecom (DoT).
 CDoT was responsible for connecting each and every city, town, or village, across the length and breadth of the country.
 There was a huge demand and a lot of companies were relying entirely on the zero markets, which was a very good business for most of us.
 Later, the reforms started coming in, and then India started opening up with global players that changed the entire landscape of the Indian electronics industry.
 There was a big shift from CDOT volume-based business to a private company, electronics requirement, especially for the components, including PCB that changed the entire way of doing business because now we as a PCB vendor had to approach private customers which is a lot different than a standard government procedure, where tendering was a standard way of getting and coding the orders.
 There are a lot of different ways of doing things when it comes to that and then we change our strategy and decided to focus more on a prototype small and medium volume for our customers.
 We realized that there is a possibility for us to make a difference for our customers and bring value to our customers.
 After that, a few years back, we started PCB assembly also where we offer customers, not only the PCBs but also give them a high-class world-class quality for PCB assembly, including component sourcing.